VeriHealth — True Health Discernment

 Hou et al. · Nature Medicine · 2025

 A Socratic AI chatbot increased vaccine receipt or appointments by a factor of 3.85 in a cluster-randomized trial of 2,671 parents.
-A peer-reviewed RCT of the exact mechanism VeriHealth employs.
+A peer-reviewed RCT of the same class of mechanism VeriHealth employs.

 "The design of the interaction, not the model's capabilities, determines whether AI deepens the gap or develops the discernment to close it."